denisecase/basic-hadoop-on-windows/README.md

 - OpenJDK (install or upgrade to latest using Chocolatey)
 - Apache Maven, Java build tool (install or upgrade)
 - VS Code for editing configuration files (install or upgrade)
-- Recommended: 7-zip for decompressing large files
+- Optional: 7-zip for decompressing large files
-- Recommended: Do not use choco install hadoop - follow the instructions below instead.
+- Recommended: Do NOT use choco to install Hadoop - follow the instructions below instead.

 ```PowerShell
 choco install openjdk -y